Ermold v. Davis

 Ermold v.
-Davis was the Sixth Circuit case involving former Rowan County Clerk Kim Davis, who was sued and found personally liable for refusing to issue marriage licenses to same-sex couples following Obergefell v.
+Davis was a Sixth Circuit case involving former Rowan County Clerk Kim Davis, who was sued and found personally liable for refusing to issue marriage licenses to same-sex couples following Obergefell v.
 Hodges.
 The Sixth Circuit rejected her argument that her First Amendment religious rights protected her from liability for her official state actions.
 Davis sought to appeal this decision to the Supreme Court, asking the Court to review the Sixth Circuit's ruling and, additionally, to overturn Obergefell.
 On November 10, 2025, the Supreme Court declined the petition for a writ of certiorari without comment, leaving the Sixth Circuit's ruling and the award of damages against Davis intact.

 U.S. Court of Appeals for the Sixth Circuit

 On May 21, 2024, Kim Davis appealed the United States District Court for the Eastern District of Kentucky personal liability verdict, arguing she was entitled to qualified immunity, shielded by the Free Exercise Clause, and protected under the Kentucky Religious Freedom Restoration Act (RFRA).
 The case was argued on January 30, 2025, and the Sixth Circuit issued its decision on March 6, 2025.
 Judge Helene White wrote the opinion, joined by Judge Andre Mathis, with Judge Chad Readler concurring in part and in the judgment.

 The Sixth Circuit affirmed the lower court's judgment against Davis, upholding the jury's award of damages.